 All productions screened at INPUT have to be accompanied by a key person involved with the programme like the director, author, commissioning editor or producer.

 Screenings / Presentations

-From Monday, 4 May to Thursday, 7 May 2020 all selected programmes will be presented to the Delegates who have registered for INPUT 2020 Potsdam Presentations will happen in sessions, always followed by room discussions among the Delegates.
+From Monday, 9 May to Friday, 13 May 2022 all selected programmes will be presented to the Delegates who have registered for INPUT 2022 in Barcelona.
+Presentations will happen in sessions, always followed by room discussions among the Delegates.